Language Reference

 Inline Formatting #

-Combine {{var}} with markdown formatting for emphasis, headings, and lists:
+Combine {{var}} with Markdown formatting for emphasis, headings, and lists:

 The grand total is {{total_cost}}.